govau/service-manual/content/content-strategy/content-management-system/configure-your-cms/section12.md

 ---
 layout: text/textblock
 ---
 Migrating content means moving content from one platform (CMS or website) to another.
 The decision to migrate content is a big decision.
 It is all about careful and safe content management.
-It is also a question about the value of content.
-Content migration needs to be carefully considered before the decision to go ahead is reached.
+It also raises questions about the value of content.
+Content migration needs to be carefully considered before making a decision to go ahead.

 If you do decide to migrate content, take the time to create a clear exit plan, assess risks, and put a clear and thorough process in place.
 Always refer to your [content strategy](/content-strategy/) along the way, so that your actions are in alignment with it.

-Badly implemented content migration can result in poor site performance, SEO, quality of traffic, and impact greatly on the user experience.
+Badly implemented content migration can result in poor site performance, reduced SEO and traffic.
+It can also impact on the user experience.

-There are several questions to ask before you start and to engage all [CMS stakeholders](/content-strategy/content-management-system/cms-requirements/#cms-stakeholders) in the process.
+There are several questions to ask before you start and to engage all [CMS stakeholders](/content-strategy/content-management-system/cms-requirements/#cms-stakeholders) in the process:

-Ensure to answer each of these questions thoroughly.
+Answer each of these questions thoroughly.
 - Why are you migrating content?
 - What content do you need to move or remove?
 - What is the process for moving content?